gafzan/AlgorithmicTradingStrategies-Decommissioned-/README.md

 to be an automatic trading tool but rather be an enviroment where you can efficiently back test systematic trading strategies.
 The signals (e.g. low volatility stocks and simple moving average crosses) and weighting schemes available (e.g. equal weight) will be expanded over time.

+The project has three main parts

+# 1. Financial database:
-1. Financial Database: Handling underlying financial data such as OHLC prices, volumes and dividends in a database using SQLAlchemy ORM.
+Handling underlying financial data such as OHLC prices, volumes and dividends in a database using SQLAlchemy ORM.
 New data can be inserted using e.g. Yahoo Finance API (source).
 Modules:
 models_db.py
 financial_database.py

-2. Strategy Back Test: Setting up a strategy by first choosing your investment universe from the databsase, perform initial filters such as liquidity, chosing a signal that decides your portfolio selection, picking a weighting mechanism for your strategy (e.g. equal weighting) and then finaly back test your strategy.
+2. Strategy back test: Setting up a strategy by first choosing your investment universe from the databsase, perform initial filters such as liquidity, chosing a signal that decides your portfolio selection, picking a weighting mechanism for your strategy (e.g. equal weighting) and then finaly back test your strategy.
 Modules: